EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Made data leak test; from trying to find sensitive information over the network or within the server to highlight the security of our system
 6. Performance Benchmarking & Attack Simulation [12/6/23]
 - Analyze the results of the attack simulation to identify vulnerabilities and potential security improvements.
-- Error Handling
 - We refine our performance test to meet a more conclusive result and ensure the comparison of similar environments/systems

 ## 8. Videos & Slides
 ### [Sprint 1](https://drive.google.com/file/d/1mzK61GUkCX3TyAa_z3-Qk02gBIUXeQ1o/view?usp=sharing)